forter/security-101-for-saas-startups/security.md

 At this point you should already have automated testing, and (at least semi-) automatic of upgrading and downgrading production versions.
 The next step is to make sure the production system is immutable.
 Meaning, [a server that is once deployed, is never modified](https://martinfowler.com/bliki/ImmutableServer.html), merely replaced with a new updated instance.

 * The downside is that if the automation server is down, or even a few tests fail sporadically, the organisation grinds to a halt.
-With a little help from murphy that would happen exactly when you need to deploy an urgent quick-fix to production.
+With a little help from Murphy that would happen exactly when you need to deploy an urgent quick-fix to production.

 * What follows is that you need a way to override this automation.
 It doesn't have to be admin privileges.
 It could also be a tag that means pushing to production an untested artifact.
 You can send a notification to the managers/admins when a developer uses this tag as a compensating control.